interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 The GlitchFlow module contains the pipeline classes for training the DT's Neural Network, collecting metrics using MLflow and TensorBoard, making inferences with the trained model, and generating synthetic glitches.
 The model is logged to MLflow.
 The module contains:

-- [Data.py](https://github.com/interTwin-eu/DT-Virgo-dags/blob/main/Final_Release/Glitchflow/Data.py): same as for ANNALISA
+- [Data.py](https://github.com/interTwin-eu/DT-Virgo-dags/blob/main/Final_Release/Glitchflow/Data.py): Same as for ANNALISA
-- [Dataloader.py](https://github.com/interTwin-eu/DT-Virgo-dags/blob/main/Final_Release/Glitchflow/Dataloader.py): same as for ANNALISA.<br>
+- [Dataloader.py](https://github.com/interTwin-eu/DT-Virgo-dags/blob/main/Final_Release/Glitchflow/Dataloader.py): Same as for ANNALISA.<br>
-- [Model.py](https://github.com/interTwin-eu/DT-Virgo-dags/blob/main/Final_Release/Glitchflow/Model.py): class for Neural Network architecture definition and the metrics used during the training and inference step.
+- [Model.py](https://github.com/interTwin-eu/DT-Virgo-dags/blob/main/Final_Release/Glitchflow/Model.py): Class for Neural Network architecture definition and the metrics used during the training and inference step.
 During the inference step the model is retrieved from the MLFlow catalogue. <br>
 - [Trainer.py](https://github.com/interTwin-eu/DT-Virgo-dags/blob/main/Final_Release/Glitchflow/Trainer.py): TorchTrainer class used for model training.
 See itwinai documentation for more details https://itwinai.readthedocs.io/latest/how-it-works/training/training.html#itwinai-torchtrainer.
-- [Inference.py](https://github.com/interTwin-eu/DT-Virgo-dags/blob/main/Final_Release/Glitchflow/Inference.py): cclass for inference, denoising and veto.
+- [Inference.py](https://github.com/interTwin-eu/DT-Virgo-dags/blob/main/Final_Release/Glitchflow/Inference.py): Class for inference, denoising and veto.

  ## Pipeline execution

 To execute the pipeline use itwinai syntax.
-Assuming the working directory is the same of the config.yaml file
+Assuming the working directory is the same as the [config.yaml](https://github.com/interTwin-eu/DT-Virgo-dags/blob/main/Final_Release/config.yaml) file's:

  >itwinai exec-pipeline +pipe_key="pipeline name" +pipe_steps=[List containing the steps to execute]

-The user can select which pipeline to execute via the pipe_key parameter.
+The user can select which pipeline to execute via the *pipe_key* parameter.
 The predefined pipelines are:
-- preproc_pipeline: Involves dataset preprocessing, channel selection and spectrogram dataset creation
+- **preproc_pipeline**: Involves dataset preprocessing, channel selection and spectrogram dataset creation
-- training_pipeline: Involves dataset splitting, filtering and NN training.
+- **training_pipeline**: Involves dataset splitting, filtering and NN training.
 Logs weights, metrics and metadata on MLFlow and TensorBoard
-- inference_pipeline: Feeds inference dataset to pretrained NN model performing denoising.
+- **inference_pipeline**: Feeds inference dataset to pretrained NN model performing denoising.
 Logs metrics and metadata on TensorBoard
-- vis_dts: Allows for visualization of denoised data, accuracy metrics, and other metadata via TensorBoard
+- **vis_dts**: Allows for visualization of denoised data, accuracy metrics, and other metadata via TensorBoard
-- glitchflow_pipeline: ?
+- **glitchflow_pipeline**: **@Alessio ???**

-If pipe_key is not specified, the training_pipeline will be executed by default.
-The user can further select the pipeline's substeps and their order to execute via the pipe_steps argument; if not given, the whole pipeline will be executed.
+If *pipe_key* is not specified, the *training_pipeline* will be executed by default.
+The user can further select the pipeline's substeps and their order to execute via the *pipe_steps* argument; if not given, the whole pipeline will be executed.
 See [config.yaml](https://github.com/interTwin-eu/DT-Virgo-dags/blob/main/Final_Release/config.yaml) for all substeps of each pipeline.

 For example, the preprocessing pipeline:

 >itwinai exec-pipeline +pipe_key=preproc_pipeline

-will execute the following steps, see config.yaml file:
+will execute the following steps, (see [config.yaml](https://github.com/interTwin-eu/DT-Virgo-dags/blob/main/Final_Release/config.yaml)):

 - Data-processor the data preprocessing step
 - Annalisa-scan: the channel selection algorithm
 - QT-dataset: the spectrogram dataset creation

-If however the user wants to perform a second channel selection and spectrogram dataset creation using different parameters (modifying the relative config files) on an already preprocessed dataset they can run:
+If however the user wants to perform a second channel selection and spectrogram dataset creation using different parameters (modifying the relative config files **@Alessio: quali?**) on an already preprocessed dataset they can run:

 > itwinai exec-pipeline +pipe_key=preproc_pipeline +pipe_steps=[Annalisa-scan,QT-dataset]